roblescristian4722/.config/README.md

 ```

 # Usage
+You can clone this repo with all its submodules manually

-You can use `install_dependencies.sh` to install all what you need, you understand how it works using the following command:
+Also, you can use `install_dependencies.sh` to install all what you need, you understand how it works using the following command:
 ```shell
 ./install_dependencies.sh
 ```